 As he poured over the research, Dr. Katz uncovered the answer.
 The newly discovered cells reached maximum sensitivity at around 480 (the target of the new lens) and around 590 (which was close to the target of the placebo lens).
 So in order to reduce a person's sensitivity to light and light-triggered migraine, the lens should be blocking light around the blue and amber light (480 and 590).

 This is what made the green light (shown in the light-color graph above) so effective.
 It essentially filters out these wavelengths as light passes through it.
 Mystery solved!
-Dr. Katz and his University of Utah team patented an updated lens design targeting the 480 and 590 wavelengths, which is currently undergoing additional clinical studies.
+Dr. Katz and his University of Utah team patented an updated lens design targeting the 480 and 590 wavelengths, which has undergone additional clinical studies.
+This new lens is now the Avulux® Migraine and Light Sensitivity Lens.

-These lenses are available right now from Axon Optics.
+Avulux® lenses are available right now in Axon Optics eyewear.

 Migraine Glasses Gain Traction